allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Have an inappropriate professional boundary with team members.
     * Show poor participation and attitude to their delegated tasks.
     * Showing up extremely late or not showing up for group meeting without prior notice.
+    * communicate their availability to work as a team inefficiently.
 ### Decisions

 The majority of individuals in a team should agree on a given decision before the